section-engineering-education/engineering-education/content/articles/signal-handling-in-cpp/index.md

 published: true
 url: /signal-handling-in-cpp/
 title: Signal Handling In C++
 description: This article will provide an overview of signals and how they can be handled in C++.
+Signals are interruptions that stop an OS in its task to attend to another task.
 author: felix-maina
 date: 2021-12-28T00:00:00-12:15
 topics: [Languages]